Professional Development Workshops

 For community college faculty and staff.
 The need for strategic employer engagement with colleges has become more important than ever.
 This workshop provides tools to be used at colleges and with employers, leading to increased enrollment, better prepared graduates, higher job placement rates, increased opportunities for continuing education of incumbent workers, and more!

-Introduction to Adult Career Pathways
+Introduction to Career Pathways for Adult Educators

 Using Career Pathways to Contextualize Instruction for Adult Learners

 Are your adult learners having trouble retaining and applying what they learn?
 This workshop shows how to give academic concepts real-world relevance by teaching them in the contexts in which they are used in the workplace.

 Career Pathways Leadership (CPL) Certification for Adult Educators

 Two days.
 This workshop covers the same general topics as our regular CPL workshop but focuses specifically on the roles of adult education practitioners, administrators, CTE directors, workforce and economic development personnel, and others who work with adult learners.

 CPL I and II: Career Pathways Leadership Certification